zendframework/zend-mail/doc/book/transport/smtp-authentication.md

 > ### NOTE: recreate old connection
 >
-> The flag described above aims to avoid unmanageble errors.
+> The flag described above aims to avoid errors that you cannot manage from PHP.
-> If you deal with those kind of SMTP server in long running scripts it is up to
-> the developer:
 >
+> If you deal with SMTP servers that exhibit this behavior from within
+> long-running scripts, you will need to:
+>
-> 1. Tracing the time elapsed since the creation of the connection
+> 1. Trace the time elapsed since the creation of the connection.
-> 1. Closing and reopening the connection if the elapsed time exceeded the reuse
+> 1. Close and reopen the connection if the elapsed time exceeds the reuse
 >    time limit
 >
-> These steps can be done, for example, applying a proxy class that wraps the
+> As an example, you can perform these steps by applying a proxy class that
-> real `Zend\Mail\Protocol\Smtp\*` instance to track the construction time and a
+> wraps the real `Zend\Mail\Protocol\Smtp\*` instance to track the construction
-> custom `Zend\Mail\Transport\Smtp` class to close and open the connection when
+> time, and then close and open the connection when needed.
-> needed.